nikolacvetanovski1996/taskmaster-pro/README.md

 Provider-specific capabilities (template management, webhooks, analytics, higher throughput, improved deliverability) can be integrated later via provider API/SDK.

 **User sessions:** Cached in Redis (StackExchange.Redis) for distributed session support – Redis is an in-memory store often used for caching/scalable session state[7].
+Note: session/request caching can use Redis for distributed sessions.
+In this repository and the portfolio demo the resend-confirmation cooldown is implemented with `IMemoryCache` (in-memory).
+That is **acceptable for a single-server/single-instance deployment** (what the demo uses).
+If you deploy across multiple nodes or need global rate-limits, switch to a distributed cache (e.g. Redis) or a global rate-limiter — `IMemoryCache` will not provide global enforcement across instances.
 **Application configuration:** Managed via `appsettings.json` and environment variables (JWT secret, email SMTP settings, reCAPTCHA secret, etc.).
 **Logging:** Handled by Serilog, writing to console and rolling log files (in a `/Logs` directory).